HonestBook/london-tube-data/README.md

 ## How to use this application
 0. Make sure there is a local MySQL server running.
+And have access credentials of a user with sufficient authorities.
-1. Start the application.
+1. Start the application (using Python 3).
 2. Enter user credentials for the MySQL server.
 3. You can now make queries, use "help" to see all the possible commands.